GitHubPro18/LLM-Assisted-BDD-Functional-Testing/README.md

 - execution/: Test execution
 - reports/: All generated reports

-See PRD for full details.
+See ppt for full details.